When should babies start using the hammock and how long should they sleep in it?

 Ideally it’s best to use the hammock from birth.
 In fact many mothers in Australia take the hammock into hospital with them.
 However, there are also thousands of babies who start using the hammock anywhere from a few weeks to seven or eight months old.
 It appears that even at that age babies take to it quite easily.

-The Amby spring can safely hold up to 12kg of weight (approximately 12 months of age).
-For heavier babies and toddlers, a second spring can be used alongside the provided spring to hold up to 24kg.
+The Amby spring can safely hold up to 12kg / 26lbs of weight (approximately 12 months of age).
+For heavier babies and toddlers, a Heavy Duty Spring can be purchased separately and can hold up to 20kg / 44lbs of weight.
+The Amby frame itself has been rated to hold up to 45kg / 99lbs of weight.

 Why does my baby wriggle around in the baby hammock?

 It has to be noted that babies sleeping in the hammock tend to wriggle and move around more than if they were sleeping in a cot/crib.
 This must not be misconstrued as ‘baby wanting more room’.
 This movement is in fact triggered by the tactile touch that the baby experiences in the hammock.
 As in gestation, moving and wriggling is all part and parcel of muscle toning and physical development.
 Many mothers have reported that their hammock babies appeared to grow faster than their previous babies who slept in cots.
 This is quite understandable, as a baby who sleeps better and is happy and contented will more than likely feed better and therefore grow faster.

 Do babies sleep in it at night as well?

 Yes, definitely.
 It is a ‘full time’ baby bed.
 Many families take it on holidays, to grandmothers and even to baby sitters.
 This gives your baby the advantage of sleeping in his own special bed wherever he may be.